Vitamin D - The Sunshine Vitamin

 Functions of Vitamins

 Poor bone health can cause conditions such as rickets and osteoporosis and increase the risk of breaking a bone from even a minor fall .A healthy balanced diet from early life will support building of strong bones and in maintaining them throughout life.
 Many nutrients play a role in bone health.
-Calcium, vitamin D and magnesium are key bone health nutrients that require special attention to ensure that you meet your daily requirement.
+Calcium, vitamin D and magnesium are key bone health nutrients that require special attention to ensure that we meet our daily requirement.

 Vitamin D - why is it a sunshine vitamin?

 Deficiency of Vitamin D is said to be linked with osteoporosis and arthritis, where bones tend to weaken with age.
-Vitamin D (Calciferol), comprises of a group of fat-soluble sterols found naturally in few foods and is known as the sunshine vitamin the two major physiologically relevant forms of vitamin D are D2 (ergocalciferol) and D3 (cholecalciferol).
+Vitamin D (Calciferol), comprises of a group of fat-soluble sterols found naturally in few foods and is known as the sunshine vitamin.
+The two major physiologically relevant forms of vitamin D are D2 (ergocalciferol) and D3 (cholecalciferol).

 Doctors also recommend adolescents and young adults to include enough vitamin D-rich foods in their diet to promote better bone health.
 It has been roughly estimated that ultraviolet-B (UV-B)-induced production of vitamin D in the skin accounts for about 80% of vitamin D supply, whereas dietary intake (e.g. fish, eggs or vitamin D-fortified food) plays usually only a minor role .